EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 Extension of the linear method through local orbitals ensures that the eigenvalue problem remains a linear one, at the expense of an increase in the rank of the hamiltonian.

 The importance of the linear method to electronic structure cannot be overstated.
-Slater's X-&alpha; method to approximate the difficult Fock exchange with a simpler functional of the density, which was subsequently formalized into rigorous [density-functional theory](http://journals.aps.org/pr/abstract/10.1103/PhysRev.136.B864) by Hohenberg and Kohn, in combination of the linear method, form the backbone for most of the practical modern electronic structure methods in condensed matter.
+Slater's X-&alpha; method to approximate the difficult Fock exchange with a simpler functional of the density, which was subsequently formalized into rigorous [density-functional theory](http://journals.aps.org/pr/abstract/10.1103/PhysRev.136.B864) by Hohenberg and Kohn, taken in combination of the linear method, form the backbone for most of the practical modern electronic structure methods in condensed matter.

 {::nomarkdown}</div>{:/}